What are the Functions of the HR Department?

 HR Technology and Analytics

 The HR department uses tools and data analytics where technology is used to streamline processes, where data is then collected to give valuable insights to then be able to make a data-driven decision.
-HR may utilise:
+HR software includes:

 Applicant Tracking Systems (ATS): Applicant Tracking Systems (ATS) help in recruiting by managing job posts, applications, and candidate communication.